15 Crucial Tips to Prevent a Sledding Accident

 7. Use an actual sled

 So what happens if you want to go sledding but you don’t own a sled?
 Whatever you do, do not sled on an object like a lunch tray, plastic sheet, or inner tube made for swimming.
 These items are harder to control because they are not designed for sledding.
-In addition, these items could be pierced by sharp objects on the ground since they are made of thinner and softer material.
+They could be pierced by sharp objects on the ground since they are made of thinner and softer material.
 Buy an appropriate sled before the snowstorm hits or borrow one from a friend.

 8. Observe the sled’s passenger limit